- Cave Administration

-The Institutes founding charter states a modern approach to the multi-disciplinary significance and influence of the horticulture field in the system of environmental protection and creation.
+The Institute's founding charter states a modern approach to the multi-disciplinary significance and influence of the horticulture field in the system of environmental protection and creation.

-- State Environment Fund of Czech Republic
+- State Environmental Fund of the Czech Republic

 - Šumava National Park and Protected Landscape Area

 Covering an area of 69 030 hectares, the Šumava National Park (NP) is the largest among the three national parks in the Czech Republic.
 Nevertheless, together with the area of 13 000 hectares of the neighbouring Bavarian Forest NP (since 1970) the Šumava NP covers only about 1/3 of the total area of the Šumava Mountains and the Bavarian Forest, forming together the largest forest complex in Central Europe.

 The Institute is involved in research of the state, use and changes of water ecosystems and their links in landscape, as well as of related environmental risks, waste and packaging management; expert support of water protection, flood prevention and waste and packaging management, based on the aforesaid research.

 The Bohemian Switzerland National Park (Národní park České Švýcarsko) is the youngest national park in the Czech Republic (established on 1st January 2000) covering an area of nearly 80km2.
 The park on its northern side borders and is linked to the Saxon Switzerland National Park in Germany, which was established in 1990 and covers an area of 93 km2.